eugene-panteleev/gitCourse/README.md

 Let's see how it works.
 Git commit practice: to make a commit without any additional comments at first.
 Git add.
-Going to MAster branch addind some more info.
+Going to Master branch adding some more info.